Mincemeat with Apricots and Oranges

 • Remove, and stir well to distribute the melted suet.
 When cold, mix in the brandy until the mincemeat is moist .
 Pack into clean, sterile jars* (see below for how to link), seal and store in a cool dark place.

 • The recipe makes about 3 x 350ml jars.
+The total dried fruit is 500g.

 Notes

 Don’t skimp on the oven time.
 It allows all the fruit to get coated in the suet, ensuring long shelf life and enhancing the flavour.
 I have used the same recipe for over 25 years.
-It’s delicious and excels any store-bought version.
+It’s delicious and excels over any store-bought version.

 Here’s a good link for how to sterilise jars.